Here’s why your wall Ethernet port does not work and how to fix it:

-- Why your wall Ethernet port might not work
+There are a gazillion reasons why your wall Ethernet port might not work.

-So if you want to know why that wall Ethernet port doesn’t work and how to fix it, then you’re in the right place.
+So if you want to learn all about why that wall Ethernet port doesn’t work and how to fix it, then you’re in the right place.

 Let’s jump right in!

-Why You Wall Ethernet Port Might Not Be Working
+Why Is Your Wall Ethernet Port Not Working?

 While today’s Wi-Fi speeds are miles away from what they used to be, chances are you’ll still run into some connection issues occasionally.